liuzike/LHAASO_ICECUBE/README.md

 We then easily calculate upper limits by using scipy.interp1d as the no.of values required are less

-#### **Solution to the computational challenges**
-- This is a very large number of values to compute.
-To overcome this challenge, we use the following techniques:

-- Use the numba.njit package to speed up the computation.
-The numba package is used to compile the python code into machine code.

-- The integrals are evaluated using functions accelerated by numba.vectorize package and np.trapz, which is faster than scipy.quad or scipy.dblquad.

-- Used numba.vectorize package to replace a for loop calling functions like `ns_sing_season`, `psr_wt_acc`.
-This reduce the computation time by a factor of 10.

-- Used numba.prange to parallelize the computation.
-The prange package is used to run the code in parallel on multiple cores of the CPU.
-(Previously used python.multiprocessing.
-But it consumes a lot of memory and removes the numba acceleration so multiprocessing parts are depercated)

 - Running the code normally requires ~ 2e12 calculations which take > 2 days of continuous computation.